aalcaineo/pyecho/README.md

 ## Citation:
 If you use this package in your research, please cite as:

-D. Chaparro-Victoria et. al. "Automatic Segmentation of the Inferior Vena Cava from M-mode Ultrasound Images".
+D. Chaparro-Victoria et. al. *"Automatic Segmentation of the Inferior Vena Cava from M-mode Ultrasound Images"*.
 Proceedings of Computing in Cardiology 2024.